 * Click here for rating key

-Agave Restaurant Review: Facing the stone wall surrounding Atlanta's legendary Oakland Cemetery, Agave brings to Cabbagetown the food and the spirit of the Southwest.
-The work of the late artist R.C.
-Gorman is scattered throughout, along with pottery, folk crosses, and the sand-inspired color palette of that region.
-Aided by chef Bryan Yockey, chef-owner Jack Sobel adapts traditional regional dishes such as a deeply seasoned, hominy-laden posole, and a New Mexico green chili stew.
-We enjoy the flavors of the fried chicken and meatloaf, the collards cooked with honey, apple cider and smoked bacon, and the first-rate bean dishes.
-As the restaurant has evolved, fish and seafood have become impressive, but the preparations will change, while always nodding toward the Southwest in their nuances.
-Classic flan needs none of the adornments that usually accompany it.
-Start a meal with the Gruet Brut from New Mexico, to get into the spirit.
+Agave Restaurant Review: Agave faces the stone wall surrounding Atlanta's legendary Oakland Cemetery.
+The early 20th-century building it occupies retains much historic charm, including rough-textured brick walls and lots of wood.
+Embellishing the walls are images and objects that reinforce the Southwestern theme, including prints from Navajo artist R.C.
+Gorman.
+Utilitarian and decorative pottery, folk crosses, and the sand-inspired color palette of that region contribute to the ambience.
+Chef-owner Jack Sobel adapts traditional regional dishes such as a deeply seasoned, hominy-laden posole and a New Mexico green chili stew.
+In fact, the prized Hatch green chilies appear in several dishes.
+We enjoy the flavors of the fried chicken and meatloaf, the collards cooked with honey, apple cider and smoked bacon, and the first-rate beans.
+Shrimp prepared with añejo tequila, a grits cake and grilled asparagus was well prepared, the tender large shrimp (a half dozen) needing no further adornment.
+Classic flan requires none of the froufrou that accompanies it.
+Start a meal with the Gruet Brut from New Mexico to get into the spirit.
 The wine list is sensitive to the food, and there's a huge list of tequilas for those who seek them.